NuSegDG: Integration of Heterogeneous Space and Gaussian Kernel for Domain-Generalized Nuclei Segmentation: Experiments

 \subsection{Analysis of Hyper-Parameters}

 In this section, we perform a comprehensive hyper-parameters analysis of our NuSegDG model.
 As reported in Section \ref{m1} and \ref{m2}, NuSegDG contains two hyper-parameters, including the Gaussian kernel size $r$ in GKP-Encoder and the number of heterogeneous space $N$ in HS-Adapter.
 For the kernel size, we perform a grid search under the fully-supervised learning to select an optimal configuration.
 Fig. \ref{fig:diss}a shows the average Dice and mIoU of NuSegDG on the four nuclei domains with different kernel sizes.
 It is indicated that the NuSegDG with $r=10$ demonstrates the best performance due to the sufficient semantic information prompts.
 However, excessive kernel size may generate false positive errors, which cannot offer additional benefits.
 For the number of heterogeneous space, we provide the result of grid search in Fig. \ref{fig:diss}b.
 We observe that the NuSegDG with $N=2$ obtains the best performance.
 Setting more heterogeneous space significantly increases the computational complexity of NuSegDG, which is not suitable for limited training samples in nuclei domains.
 These experimental results prove the importance of tuning these hyper-parameters to improve the efficiency of our NuSegDG framework in learning domain-specific knowledge.
+In addition, compared to existing fully fine-tuned methods (e.g., MedSAM \cite{ma2024segment}, SAMMI \cite{huang2024segment}), NuSegDG only requires a small number of trainable parameters, significantly reducing computational costs.
+Moreover, the standard SAM \cite{kirillov2023segment} and other variants (e.g., LeSAM \cite{gu2024lesam}, SAM-CL \cite{zhong2024convolution}, Med-SA \cite{wu2023medical}) need multiple point prompts to generate accurate segmentation results.
+On the contrary, NuSegDG can realize better performance with a single-point prompt, which is more effortless and helps reducing annotation time and fatigue.
+Further, we fine-tune the Auxiliary Network (AN) on four nuclei instance segmentation datasets.
+The result has been presented in Table \ref{tab8}.
+Our findings indicate that fine-tuning AN yields a modest improvement in performance across several metrics (e.g., AJI, DQ, SQ, and PQ) compared to using the pretrained weights.
+This suggests that while fine-tuning can help further optimize the performance, the pretrained model already captures critical features required for generating accurate instance maps.
+Consequently, our initial design choice of using pretrained weights remains justified in terms of computational efficiency, with the fine-tuned version providing an upper-bound performance reference.